Background pattern

 • If you have an active infectionthat your doctor thinks is important.

-If you are not sure if any of the above points apply to you, talk to your doctor or pharmacist before using IMULDOSA.
+If you are not sure if any of the above applies to you, talk to your doctor or pharmacist before using IMULDOSA.

 Warnings and precautions

-Consult your doctor or pharmacist before starting to use IMULDOSA.
+Talk to your doctor or pharmacist before starting IMULDOSA.
 Your doctor will check how you are before each treatment.
-Make sure to tell your doctor about any illness you have before each treatment.
-Your doctor will also ask if you have recently been near someone who may have tuberculosis.
-Your doctor will examine you and do a test for tuberculosis before using IMULDOSA.
-If your doctor thinks you are at risk of tuberculosis, they may give you medicine to treat it.
+Make sure you tell your doctor about any illness you have before each treatment.
+Your doctor will also ask if you have recently been near someone who might have tuberculosis.
+Your doctor will examine you and do a test to check for tuberculosis before you use IMULDOSA.
+If your doctor thinks you are at risk of tuberculosis, you may be given medicines to treat it.

 Watch for serious side effects

 IMULDOSA may cause serious side effects, including allergic reactions and infections.
-You must pay attention to certain signs of illness while using IMULDOSA.
-See the full list of these side effects in “Serious side effects” of section 4.
+You should be aware of certain signs of illness while you are using IMULDOSA.
+See the complete list of these side effects in “Serious side effects” in section 4.

-• If you have ever had an allergic reaction to IMULDOSA.Consult your doctor if you are not sure.
+• If you have ever had an allergic reaction to IMULDOSA.Talk to your doctor if you are not sure.

-• If you have ever had any type of cancer– this is because the immunosuppressants like IMULDOSA weaken part of the immune system.
-This may increase the risk of getting cancer.
+• If you have ever had any type of cancer– this is because immunosuppressants like IMULDOSA weaken part of the immune system.
+This may increase the risk of having cancer.

-• If you have received treatment for psoriasis with other biologics (a medicine made from a biological source and usually given by injection)– the risk of getting cancer may be higher.
+• If you have been treated for psoriasis with other biologics (a medicine made from a biological source and usually given by injection)– the risk of having cancer may be higher.

-• If you are taking any other treatment for psoriasis and/or psoriatic arthritis– such as any other immunosuppressant or phototherapy (when your body is treated with a type of ultraviolet (UV) light).
+• If you are taking any other treatment for psoriasis and/or psoriatic arthritis– such as any other immunosuppressant or phototherapy (when your body is treated with a type of ultraviolet light (UV)).
 These treatments may also weaken part of the immune system.
-The use of these treatments together with IMULDOSA has not been studied.
-However, it may increase the likelihood of getting diseases related to a weaker immune system.
+It has not been studied whether these treatments can be used together with IMULDOSA.
+However, it is possible that it may increase the likelihood of illnesses related to a weaker immune system.

-• If you are receiving or have received injections to treat allergies– it is unknown if IMULDOSA may affect these treatments.
+• If you are receiving or have ever received allergy shots– it is not known if IMULDOSA can affect these treatments.

-If you are not sure if you have any of these conditions, talk to your doctor or pharmacist before using IMULDOSA.
+If you are not sure if any of these conditions apply to you, talk to your doctor or pharmacist before using IMULDOSA.

-Some patients have experienced reactions similar to lupus during treatment with ustekinumab, including lupus cutaneous or lupus-like syndrome.
-Talk to your doctor immediately if you experience a red, raised, and scaly skin rash, sometimes with a darker border, in sun-exposed areas or if accompanied by joint pain.
+Some patients have experienced lupus-like reactions during treatment with ustekinumab, including cutaneous lupus or lupus-like syndrome.
+Talk to your doctor immediately if you experience a red, raised, and scaly skin rash, sometimes with a darker border, in areas of skin exposed to the sun or if accompanied by joint pain.

 Heart attacks and strokes

-In a study of patients with psoriasis treated with ustekinumab, heart attacks and strokes were observed.
-Your doctor will check your risk factors for heart disease and stroke regularly to ensure they are being treated properly.
-Seek medical attention immediately if you experience chest pain, weakness, or an abnormal sensation on one side of the body, facial paralysis, or abnormalities in speech or vision.
+In a study of patients with psoriasis treated with ustekinumab, heart attacks and strokes have been observed.
+Your doctor will regularly check your risk factors for heart disease and stroke to ensure they are being treated properly.
+Seek medical attention immediately if you experience chest pain, weakness, or an unusual feeling on one side of your body, facial paralysis, or abnormalities in speech or vision.

 Children and adolescents